 Conclusion

-Understanding the Battle of Vicksburg requires delving into the experiences of soldiers and civilians, the tactical innovations employed, and the enduring legacy of this pivotal moment.
+Understanding the Battle of Vicksburg requires delving into the experiences of soldiers and civilians, the tactical innovations employed, and the enduring legacy of this important moment.
 By exploring these lesser-known stories, we can gain a deeper appreciation of the significance of the Battle of Vicksburg and its impact on the course of the Civil War.
 What aspects of the Battle of Vicksburg do you find most compelling, and how do you think it continues to shape our understanding of American history?